-The Camino Francés route, known in English as The French Way, is the most popular route for pilgrims on the Camino de Santiago to walk.
+The Camino Francés route, known as The French Way in the English language, is the most popular route for pilgrims on the Camino de Santiago to walk.
 In full, it is a 780km trail that starts in Saint Jean Pied de Port and finishes in the city of Santiago de Compostela.
-Pilgrims do not have to walk the full Camino Francés to achieve a Compostela certificate and many shorter Camino itineraries allow walkers to start their Camino hike closer to the city of Santiago de Compostela.
-Shorter Camino walks are perfect for those who have limited holidays or prefer the Camino experience over the challenge of the hike.
+The most popular starting point of the Camino Francés is the town of Sarria, around 100km from Santiago de Compostela.
+Starting there still allows pilgrims to receive their official Camino de Santiago Pilgrimage Certificate.
+Shorter Camino walks are also perfect for those who have limited time for holidays or prefer the Camino experience over the challenge of a long hike.

 There is a strong history of pilgrims paths in Ireland with many medieval routes to significant Christian sites such as St. Kevin’s Way to Glendalough, the Kerry Camino to St. James’s Church in Dingle, Tochar Phadraig (or St Patrick’s Way) to Croagh Patrick, The Saint’s Way (or Crosan na Noamh) on the Dingle Peninsula to the foot of Mount Brandon (named after the famous St. Brendan the Navigator), St. Finbarr’s Way to Gougane Barra in Co.
 Cork, Slí Cholmcille in Co.
 Donegal and the Mám Éan Pilgrim Trail located in Connemara and part of our West of Ireland tours.
 Many of these routes are also part of the Camino network and listed as official pilgrim routes by the Camino Society Ireland.